 Your PC doesn’t fetch data directly from the hard drive or SSD.
 When you launch your favorite game, it is first loaded into the memory (RAM).

-Your RAM and CPU have to communicate through a memory controller before giving you that juicy 120 frames per second.
-Some memory controllers have multiple channels to allow for faster communication with the RAM.
+Your RAM and CPU must communicate through a memory controller before giving you that juicy 120 frames per second.
+Some memory controllers have multiple channels to allow faster RAM communication.

-Dual-channel RAM configuration means there are two sets of 64-bit buses, lanes or channels available (instead of one in a single channel config) for the CPU to communicate with the memory modules, thus effectively reducing any possible chance of a bottleneck.
+Dual-channel RAM configuration means two sets of 64-bit buses, lanes, or channels are available (instead of one in a single-channel config) for the CPU to communicate with the memory modules, thus effectively reducing any chance of a bottleneck.

 Simply put, the more channels a CPU has to communicate with the memory, the faster everything works.

-Dual-channel means your CPU can talk to two RAM modules simultaneously, effectively distributing the workload evenly across both RAMs.
+Dual-channel means your CPU can simultaneously talk to two RAM modules, distributing the workload evenly.

-Motherboards that support multi-channel memory have dedicated slots (often color-coded, more on that later) that lets the RAM ‘talk’ to the memory controller.
+Motherboards supporting multi-channel memory have dedicated slots (often color-coded, more on it later) that let the RAM ‘talk’ to the memory controller.

 Also Read: Which RAM Slots to Use?
 Does it Matter?

 The answer is: it depends.
 You will have people who swear by dual-channel memory, claiming it increases performance.
-On the flip side, you will find people who say it doesn’t really make a difference.
-So which one is it?
+Conversely, you will find people who say it doesn’t make a difference.
+So, which one is it?

 GamersNexus.net has a comprehensive study on this.
-According their tests, dual channel memory configuration can provide a boost of upto 30% in performance.
+According to their tests, dual-channel memory configuration can boost performance by up to 30%.

-The actual boost depends upon what program and tasks you run.
+The real boost depends upon what program and tasks you run.

-So How to Check if RAM is Dual Channel?
+So How do you Check if RAM is Dual-Channel?